vladjdk/evmd/INTEGRATION.md

 }
 ```

-## Step 4: Create Token Pair Configuration TODO: move down to testing
+## Step 4: OPTIONAL: Create Token Pair Configuration

-Create a new file `app/token_pair.go` with the following content:
+Create a new file `app/token_pair.go` with the following content.
+This is used as a template in the DefaultGenesis function for testing:
 ```go
 package app